-A practical foreign exchange and currency guide on sending money and travel to Myanmar
+A practical foreign exchange and currency guide to Myanmar

 Myanmar retains the power to surprise and delight even the most jaded of travellers.
 Be dazzled by the ‘winking wonder’ of Shwedagon Paya.
 Contemplate the 4000 sacred stupas scattered across the plains of Bagan.
 Stare in disbelief at the Golden Rock at Mt Kyaiktiyo, teetering impossibly on the edge of a chasm.
 These are all important Buddhist sights in a country where pious monks are more revered than rock stars.

 Myanmar is a lot more expensive than many people anticipate so be sure to budget appropriately.
 Accommodation and travel in Myanmar is considerably more expensive that other South East Asian countries such as Thailand, Cambodia or Vietnam.